Impressionism: The First Impressionist Exhibition 1874

 Artists' petitions requesting a new Salon des Refusés in 1867, and again in 1872, were denied.
-In December 1873, Monet, Renoir, Pissarro, Sisley, Cézanne, Berthe Morisot, Edgar Degas and several other artists founded the Société anonyme des artistes peintres, sculpteurs, graveurs, etc. (Note: English: "Anonymous Society of painters, sculptors, engravers, etc.") to exhibit their artworks independently.
+In December 1873, Monet, Renoir, Pissarro, Sisley, Cézanne, Berthe Morisot, Edgar Degas and several other artists founded the Société anonyme des artistes peintres, sculpteurs, graveurs, etc. to exhibit their artworks independently.
 Members of the association were expected to forswear participation in the Salon.
-The organizers invited a number of other progressive artists to join them in their inaugural exhibition, including the older Eugène Boudin, whose example had first persuaded Monet to adopt plein air painting years before.
+The organisers invited a number of other progressive artists to join them in their inaugural exhibition, including the older Eugène Boudin, whose example had first persuaded Monet to adopt plein air painting years before.
 Another painter who greatly influenced Monet and his friends, Johan Jongkind, declined to participate, as did Édouard Manet.
 In total, thirty artists participated in their first exhibition, held in April 1874 at the studio of the photographer Nadar.